 Lily’s writing has been featured in VICE, Healthyish, the Huffington Post, Refinery29, and more.
 Her work is informed by two decades of study, certification, and teaching in the art and practice of meditation and psychosomatic therapies.
 She is a devoted co-conspirator to organizations decolonizing food and wellness for all.
 Lily was educated at Yale University and lives in Maui, Hawai‘i, where she grew up, on occupied native Hawaiian land.

 Check out Lilyʻs latest book, co-authored with Rebecca Walker!
 A Journal For Everyday Evolution, released on December 8, 2020 from Sounds True, transformational writing prompts for personal and global change, Whatʻs Your Story?

-Reneʻ Ruch, Board Secretary/Treasurer
+Reneʻ Ruch, Accountant

 Born in Switzerland, Reneʻ has resided the last 30 years in Hawaiʻi on the beautiful island of Maui, about 4,000 feet up Haleakala.
 He has been a practicing Tax Accountant, Tax Preparer and an Enrolled Agent for the last 20 years and continues actively with his profession.

 Reneʻ is an avid enthusiast of The Arts and arts education.
 He believes in the long-term benefits of arts integration in our schools as an innovative way to support childrenʻs creative problem solving and emotional and social well-being.
 He understands the benefits that spread out and into families and our island communities.
 Reneʻ is an enthusiastic supporter of When We Shine Foundationʻs work in these areas and happily shares his experience and expertise!